 This concept enables us to know the average income and the standard of living of the people.
-But it is not very reliable, because in every country due to unequal distribution of national income, a major portion of it goes to
+But it is not very reliable, because in every country due to unequal distribution of national income, a major portion of it goes to the richer sections of the society and thus income received by the common man is lower than the per capita income.

-KARPAGAM ACADEMY OF HIGHER EDUCATION, COIMBATORE Class: III - B.C.om (BPS) Course Name: N Ianagerial Economics Course Code:16BPU604A Unit IV Semester: VI Year: 2016-19 Batch
+KARPAGAM ACADEMY OF HIGHER EDUCATION, COIMBATORE Class: III - B C om (BPS) Course Name: Managerial Economics

+Class.
+III = D.C.0III (DI S) Course Maine, Managerial Economics Course Code:17BPU604A Unit IV Semester: VI Year: 2017-2020 Batch